Our social media policy

-5.1 Anyone wishing to create a University-affiliated social media site must obtain approval from their Head of School or Director of their professional service department and from the Director of Marketing and Communications.
+5.1 Anyone wishing to create a University-affiliated social media account must obtain approval from their Head of School or Director of their professional service department and from the Director of Marketing and Communications.

-5.3 University-affiliated sites must be registered through the University’s social media account registration form.
-Please note that the form requires confirmation that the Head of School or Director has approved the creation of the site and must include contact details of two site administrators.
+5.3 University-affiliated accounts must be registered by emailing firstname.lastname@example.org.
+Please note that confirmation that the Head of School or Director has approved the creation of the account is required and you must include contact details of two account administrators.

 5.5 Care should be taken when naming accounts to maintain consistency and to ensure accounts can be easily identified as University-affiliated accounts.
 Please note that the abbreviation LMU is not associated with London Met.
 Please see our guidelines for branding University-affiliated social media accounts.

-5.6 Site administrators must have an understanding of the basic principles and etiquette associated with the management of an effective social media site.
+5.6 Account administrators must have an understanding of the basic principles and etiquette associated with the management of an effective social media account.
 The University has the right to delete unsupervised accounts.